 “We’ve known for many years that babies sleeping face down places them at greater risk of SIDS – now we have a greater understanding as to why,” – Professor Byard says.

 “If a child has this underlying vulnerability in its brain chemistry, and its breathing becomes compromised by sleeping on its front, that child is at greater risk of death because its body simply can’t respond in the normal way.
 The baby can’t lift its head, and its breathing and heartbeat will be compromised,” he says.

 The study has shown that the abnormality in substance P is significantly influenced by prematurity and male sex, which may explain the increased risk of SIDS in premature and male infants.

 “This demonstrated deficiency in substance P highlights that the problem in SIDS infants is much more complex than was once thought, and most likely involves the interactions of a number of chemicals, including serotonin,” Dr Bright says.

 “Ultimately, we hope that future research could lead to the development of screening techniques or biomarkers to identify infants who may be at risk of SIDS,” she says.

 This research was funded under a Fellowship established by the River’s Gift SIDS charity.
 River’s Gift was founded in 2011 by two devastated parents who were searching for answers around the sudden death of their healthy four-month-old son, River.
 River’s Gift has now evolved into a global movement, with fundraisers and supporters worldwide.

 “The main objective of River’s Gift is to fund world-leading SIDS research, to make a major contribution to the discovery of a cure for this heart-breaking loss of life,” says River’s Gift General Manager Karl Waddell.

 “We are excited about these latest research findings, which show tangible evidence as to the underlying cause of SIDS in a number of cases.
-We hope this research will eventually assist in the quest to stamp out SIDS,” he says.
+We hope this research will eventually assist in our pursuit of Stamping Out SIDS,” he says.